zaphosting/docs/docs/palworld-configuration.md

 sidebar_label: Server Configuration
 ---

 Palworld servers come with a wide range of configuration parameters that you can customise to your likings.
-In this guide, we will explore all of the currently available configuration parameters and explain each in more detatil.
+In this guide, we will explore all of the currently available configuration parameters and explain each in more detail.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SDZC4-FEdNM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>